AxdeKlerk/Praise-The-Loud/Debugging.md

   -  **Lesson Learned:** When validating *HTML* in a *Django* project:

-		1. Never paste raw *Django* templates into an *HTML* validator — especially files like *base.*html* which aren't full pages.
+		1. Never paste raw *Django* templates into an *HTML* validator — especially files like *base.*HTML* which aren't full pages.
 		2. Always validate the rendered *HTML* by viewing page source in the browser and pasting that into the validator.
 		3. Be careful of stray words like *row* outside of *class=""*.
 These can be hard to spot visually but will break validation.
-		4. The *base.*html* can’t be validated directly, because it’s not a full *HTML* document until *Django* renders it with a child template.
+		4. The *base.*HTML* can’t be validated directly, because it’s not a full *HTML* document until *Django* renders it with a child template.
 Trying to validate it raw will always produce misleading errors.

 -  **Bug:** Submitting the gig review form gave an error saying "Enter a valid date," even though the date was selected using the calendar input.
 The form would not save.
 I had previously changed the date format in my settings file to *DD-MM-YYYY*, so I knew that wasn't the issue.